Assitan-h/Vestiairecollective_Secondhand_Luxurybrand/README.md

  - Data Visualization:

- - Looker Studio: Visualization tool for reporting and insights.
+   Looker Studio: Visualization tool for reporting and insights.

 ## 🔧Project Architecture
 This project sets up an automated data pipeline using Docker, Airflow, dataproc, Terraform, and Spark, all integrated into Google Cloud Platform (GCP).
-The pipeline will process and transform data in batches, store it in Google Cloud Storage (GCS), perform transformations using dataproc, and load it into BigQuery.
+The pipeline will store data in Google Cloud Storage (GCS), process and transform it in batches, perform transformations using dataproc, and load it into BigQuery.

 ![Screenshot 2025-04-11 231134](https://github.com/user-attachments/assets/7b0f469f-26bd-4b32-ae24-7d985733929d)